o3de/o3de.org/content/docs/user-guide/components/development/behavior-context.md

 ### Class

-Reflects a C\+\+ class or struct.
+Reflects a C++ class or struct.
 You can provide an optional name.
 If you do not provide a name, the class name from `AzTypeInfo` is used.
 That name must be unique for the scope.
 Because the system uses `AzRTTI` to build the class hierarchy, you can use RTTI if you want to reflect base class functionality.
 + **Allocator** \- You can provide a custom allocator/ deallocator for your class.
 This allows you to override any existing allocation schema.
 If you do not provide a custom allocator, aznew/delete is used \(`AZ_CLASS_ALLOCATOR`\).
 + **Constructor** \- Allows you to enumerate the class constructors that you want to reflect.
 You must pass all constructor arguments as template augments.
 + **Wrapping/WrappingMember** \- Allows code to inform the system that it is a wrapper of another class.
 This is useful when you reflect smart pointers and string wrappers.
 + **Userdata** \- Allows you to provide a pointer to user data.
 The pointer is accessible from all callbacks \(like a custom allocator\) that you implement for the class.
-+ **Method** \- Reflects a C\+\+ class function.
++ **Method** \- Reflects a C++ class function.
 The first argument is the class pointer.
 This is the same usage as global methods.
 + **Property** \- Reflects class data.
 The first argument is the class pointer.
 This is the same usage as global properties.
 + **Enum** \- Enums are int read\-only properties.
 + **Constant** \- Constants are read\-only properties.

 #### Nested Classes

 To bind a nested class to the behavior context, you must do it from within a function on the nested class.
-C\+\+ rules about nested class member access from outside scopes make this requirement necessary.
+C++ rules about nested class member access from outside scopes make this requirement necessary.

 The following counterexample shows a poorly formed nested class.
 The code does not work.